academe/omnipay-adyen/README.md

     $response = $request->send();

 The redirect will be a `POST`.
-The details to include are in `$response->getData()` and `$response->getRedirectUrl()`, so you can build a form to post or auto-post, either to the top page or to an iframe.
+The details to include are in `$response->getRedirectData()` and `$response->getRedirectUrl()`, so you can build a form to post or auto-post, either to the top page or to an iframe.
 Or you can just issue `echo $response->redirect()` as a rough-and-ready redirection.

-The user will be redirected, will enter their authorisation details on the gateway hosted page, then will be returned to the `returnUrl`.
+The user will be redirected to the Adyen hosted page, will enter their authorisation details on that page, then will be returned to the `returnUrl`.
-This is where the transaction is completed.
+This is where the transaction is completed (see next section).

 #### Complete Transaction on Return